Gassandrid/crdg.xyz/content/Items/Unobtainable Items/POWERFUL HELMET.md

 tags: [todo, items/unobtainable]
 ---

 The **POWERFUL HELMET** is an unobtainable Combat item.
+It was awarded to the 5th place winner of the 2025 water heater competition, because the water heater looked like it had a cool helmet on it.
 Clicking while holding the item summons a rideable horse, having double the walk speed of a regular player.
 It also removes all of your Accessories.
 It is inspired by the **POWERFUL HORN**, a Miracle item.

 ---